Colombia Partnership

-To assist the government of Colombia in achieving its renewable energy integration and energy transition targets, the USAID-NREL Partnership provides technical and regulatory support to key public and private stakeholders in the Colombian energy sector.
+To assist the government of Colombia in achieving its renewable energy integration and energy transition targets, the USAID-NREL Partnership provides technical and regulatory support to public and private stakeholders across the Colombian energy sector.

 Integracion eficiente de energias renovables variables al sistema Colombiano